VenalityXT/Deploying-Microsoft-Active-Directory-DNS-Server-Roles/README.md

 - **Preferred DNS server:** 10.0.2.15
 - **Alternate DNS server:** 8.8.8.8

-This configuration ensures that the server’s network identity remains fixed, and it can function properly as a domain controller with DNS capabilities.
+This setup ensures the server’s IP address remains fixed.
+The reason for choosing **10.0.2.15** is that it falls within the **private IP address range** commonly used in **NAT (Network Address Translation)** configurations, which is typical for virtual environments.
+However, the exact IP address can vary depending on your network setup.
+You can choose any IP within your private subnet as long as it doesn't conflict with other devices on the same network.

 <img width="1599" height="496" alt="image" src="https://github.com/user-attachments/assets/b45296f8-1a08-4a96-b50f-1f3a43698ca4" />

+> Once you’ve accessed the **TCP/IPv4 Properties**, you’ll configure the IP settings to ensure your server has a fixed network address, which is crucial for services like **AD DS** and **DNS**.
+Without this, the server could lose its network connectivity or IP address, potentially causing service disruptions.

 <img width="1599" height="824" alt="image" src="https://github.com/user-attachments/assets/d81ea652-7d49-4e40-8868-29943c719416" />

-> Configuring a static IP is critical for domain controllers because it ensures consistent network addressing, preventing future conflicts or disruptions that might arise from a dynamic IP address.
+Configuring a static IP address is vital for domain controllers because it ensures **consistent network addressing**.
+This prevents future conflicts or disruptions that could arise if the server were to obtain a new IP address from a **DHCP** server.

 ---